 Businesses can use this platform to proactively manage their online reputation and reduce the risk of negative reviews or ratings harming their reputation.

-Reputational risk can cause significant problems for a business, like financial losses, less customer loyalty, and low morale among employees.
+Reputational risk can cause significant problems for a business, like financial losses, less customer loyalty, and low employee morale.
 So, organizations need to take care of their reputations and find and fix any problems that could hurt them.

 By proactively managing reputations, organizations can reduce the bad effects that reputational risk might have and protect their long-term success.

-QuestionPro CX Reputation can help you to manage your company’s reputation risk.
+QuestionPro CX Reputation can help you to manage reputational risk.
 CX Reputation enables your team to cross-post and respond to comments across major public reviews and social media sites while also collecting and analyzing feedback using AI sentiment analysis and a real-time analytics dashboard.

 Try QuestionPro today to get the best value for your company!